thegrill/grill/README.md

 Cook digital.

-`grill` namespace, meta-package with guidelines on work philosophy.
+`grill` namespace, meta-package with core tools and philosophy guidelines.

 We write code keeping in mind future readers and users.
 These are 5 principles we aim to stick to: